hardenedlinux/hardenedlinux.github.io/_posts/2016-11-17-neutralize_ME_firmware_on_sandybridge_and_ivybridge.md

 	$ path/to/ifdtool -i ME:intel_me.bin factory_x220.bin

-Unlike `me_cleaner`, `ifdtool` is designed not to modify input file, but generated a new file suffixed with `.new` instead.
+Unlike `me_cleaner`, `ifdtool` is designed not to modify input file, but generates a new file suffixed with `.new` instead.

 (In reality, I have not only neutralized the ME, but unlocked write access to all region for main CPU with `$ path/to/ifdtool -u factory_x220_meneuted.bin`, hoping to ease the programming of coreboot later, but after the modified image written back, lenovo's BIOS still locks the SPI flash, making `flashrom(8)` in the OS unable to write (but able to read) the flash.)